England vs Iceland in doubt; Premier League players set to be left out of Denmark squad

 The Football Association is in dialogue with the government and are awaiting clarification regarding the ban, which as it stands would mean the Iceland squad would not be allowed into the country without observing a quarantine.

-The latest rules, which took effect on Saturday morning, will be reviewed after a week, the Department For Transport said.
+The latest rules, which took effect on Saturday morning, will be reviewed on November 14, just four days before England are scheduled to play Iceland.

+Sky Sports News has also learned it would be almost impossible for UEFA to reschedule any Nations League game for a future date, because of the already congested fixture list.

+That means there will have to be practical solutions found during this international break, though UEFA will try to avoid the last resort option - where countries would draw lots to decide the result of a Nations League game.

 PL players could be omitted by Denmark